merenlab/anvio/anvio/docs/programs/anvi-dereplicate-genomes.md

     G11_IGD_MAG_00012    fasta    cluster_000002    G11_IGD_MAG_00012    GENOMES/G11_IGD_MAG_00012.fa
     G03_IGD_MAG_00011    fasta    cluster_000003    G03_IGD_MAG_00011    GENOMES/G03_IGD_MAG_00011.fa

-You can also choose to report all genome fasta files (including from redundant genomes) (with `--report-all`) or report no fasta files (with `--skip-fasta-report`).
+You can also choose to report all genome fasta files (including redundant genomes) (with `--report-all`) or report no fasta files (with `--skip-fasta-report`).
 This would change the fasta files included in `GENOMES` and the genomes mentioned in the fasta report.
 The cluster report would be identical.

 #### Required Parameters and Example Runs